rshin808/quickPython/Built-in Datatypes/README.md

 ```

 ##Dictionaries
 Dictionaries are lists with a key and values.
-These have a key that can be used as the index for the value they represent.
+They have a key that can be used as the index for the value they represent.
 These are defined with {}.

 Example Dictionary:
 ```python